-The water rates in 2018 saw a10% increase starting with bills are customers received on June 1, 2018.
-The minimum bill for are residential customers is now \$52.50 for 12,000 gallons or less used during the previous six months.
+The water rates in 2019 remained the same as 2018.
+The minimum bill for are residential customers is \$52.50 for 12,000 gallons or less used during the previous six months.

-The following may answer questions about water charges you saw on your 2018 and 2019 Tax Bill.
+The following may answer questions about water charges you saw on your 2019 and 2020 Tax Bill.
 Depending on where you live you may have seen up to three different taxes for water.